Sudharsan72692/Email_Categorizer/myemail/README.md

-# MYEMAIL: Email Categorizer & Composer
+# MyEmail: Email Categorizer & Composer

 A Streamlit-based application for categorizing emails into predefined categories and composing new ones.
 The project uses machine learning to categorize emails and allows users to send emails directly from the app.